bluenote-1577/sylph/README.md

 ### Why sylph?

-1. **Accurate ANIs down to 0.1x coverage**: for bacterial ANI queries of > 90% ANI, sylph can often give accurate ANI estimates down to 0.1x coverage.
+1. **Accurate (containment) ANIs down to 0.1x coverage**: for bacterial ANI queries of > 90% ANI, sylph can often give accurate ANI estimates down to 0.1x coverage.

 2. **Precise species-level profiling**: Our tests show that sylph is more precise than Kraken, about as precise and sensitive as marker gene methods (MetaPhlAn, mOTUs), but with possibly better abundance estimates.